bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 ## Further Reading

-With the basics out of the way, we will next look at how to pass parameters and inject services into our component under test, and after that, cover in more detail ways we can verify the outcome of a rendering.
+With the basics out of the way, next we will look at how to pass parameters and inject services into our component under test.
+After that, we will cover ways we can verify the outcome of a rendering in more detail

 - <xref:passing-parameters-to-components>
 - <xref:inject-services>